masc-hoa/governing-documents/README.md

 > (a) **Generally**.
 The President shall call a special meeting of the Unit Owners Association: (i) if so directed by resolution of the Board of Directors; (ii) after the termination of the Declarant Control Period, upon a petition signed and presented to the Secretary by unit owners of units to which not less than twenty-five percent of the total Common Element Interest appertains; or (iii) during the Declarant Control Period, upon request of the Declarant.
 The signatures on a petition requesting a special meeting shall. be valid for a period of one hundred-eighty days after the date of the first such signature.
 Such resolution, petition or request must (1) specify the time and place at which meeting is to be held, (2) either specify a date on which the meeting is to be held which will permit the Secretary to comply with section 2.5, or else specify that the Secretary shall designate the date of the meeting, (3) specify the purposes for which the meeting is to be held, and (4) be delivered to the Secretary.
 The notice of any special meeting shall state the time, place and purpose thereof.
 No business shall be transacted at a special meeting except as stated in the notice.

 > (b) **Transition Meeting**.
-Not later than the termination of the Declarant Control Period, a special meeting of the Association shall be held at which a majority of the directors shall be elected by the unit owners, including the Declarant if the Declarant owns any units, to serve terms as provided in Section3.3.
+Not later than the termination of the Declarant Control Period, a special meeting of the Association shall be held at which a majority of the directors shall be elected by the unit owners, including the Declarant if the Declarant owns any units, to serve terms as provided in [Section 3.3](#section-33-number-and-term-of-office).
 If such election is held prior to the time required by this section, the directors elected at such election shall not take office until the earlier of the time such election is required to be held or resignation of a director appointed by the Declarant without appointment of a replacement within ten days.
 The elected directors shall assume office in the order of the highest number of votes received.
 Any remaining directors designated by the Declarant shall continue to serve until their terms expire; _provided_, _however_, that no more than two such directors may serve until the first annual meeting after the special meeting held pursuant to this subsection and no more than one such director may serve until the second annual meeting after tile special meeting held pursuant to this subsection.

 ### Section 2.5. **Notice of Meetings**.